-But the Minion method is named after jIim Minion (the BBQ legend) and not a group of animated movie characters!
+The Minion method is named after Jim Minion (the BBQ legend)

 This set up is handy if you need to cook low and slow on a grill.

 Why?
 Because the Minion method requires less start-up time and allows for a low and slow cook without a smoker!

 Finding himself rushed at a barbecue competition, Jim Minion put together his Weber Smokey Mountain and without reading the instructions made the unique decision to add a handful of hot coals to a ring of unlit charcoal in the charcoal chamber.

 This is what led competitive barbeque cook, Jim Minion to develop the legendary Minion Method.

 Perhaps like all minions, he had accidentally stumbled across a method to rule the world….well, the world of barbecue smoking at least.